 The physical exam doctors perform every year at annual physicals involves doing a physical or visual exam of most parts of the body, like the eyes, ears, mouth, nose, throat, abdomen, legs, fingernails, and skin.

 Are internal medicine doctors and primary care doctors the same?

 All internal medicine doctors are primary care doctors, but not all primary care doctors are internal medicine doctors.
 Primary care doctors may also be family medicine doctors, pediatricians, or doctors of osteopathy.
-Learn more about internal medicine vs. family medicine.
+Learn more about what makes them different.

 Do internal medicine doctors refer patients to specialists?